jbquirk/m_compiler/README.md

 | "lsb","msb"                              | This is used select the MSB or the LSB of the 16 bit registers and places or reads the value from the data bus. coded as **pc[lsb]**. |      |

+it is important to note you can't do **"REGA->REGB,REGC->REGD,inc(pc)"** as this make no sense as the code excutes in one clock cycle an the regesiter control lines are only able to access one source and destination at a time via the databus.
+SO in the design of this micro-code bulider each line of code is one clock cycle.

 More to follow